ros2/design/articles/200_migration_guide_from_ros1.md

 ~~~

 The creation of the outgoing message is different in both the namespace and the
-fact that we go ahead and create a shared pointer:
+fact that we go ahead and create a shared pointer (this may change in the future
+with more publish API that accepts const references):

 ~~~
 //  std_msgs::String msg;